History of Nizari Isma'ilism: Assassination

 Owing to the difficult situation in which the Ismailis were placed, their system of self-defence took a peculiar form.
 When their fortresses were attacked or besieged, they were isolated like small islands in a stormy sea.
 They prepared their garrisons for the fight, but were unable to mount a sizable army so trained military commandos (fidā'iyyūn) as a rear-guard action.
 Fidā'iyyūn were covertly dispatched into the very heart of the Abbasid Court and enemy military strongholds as sleeper agents.
 In order to remove key figures planning or responsible for attacks against Isma'ili populations, fidā'iyyūn would take reprisal action for an attack or the planning of one by placing a dagger or a note within the chambers of their opponent as a warning or even assassinating a key opponent when they deemed it necessary.
-Known today as Assassins, these Isma'ilis were referred to as "Hasshashin" by their enemies, as many of their political enemies believed them to consume the intoxicant hashish before being dispatched as agents although modern scholarship tends to dispute this theory as polemic fabricated to discredit the Isma'ili.
+Known today as Assassins, these Isma'ilis were referred to as "Hashashin" by their enemies, as many of their political enemies believed them to consume the intoxicant hashish before being dispatched as agents although modern scholarship tends to dispute this theory as polemic fabricated to discredit the Isma'ili.
 Other theories suggest the term originates from them being followers of "Hassan".
 The term entered Western vocabulary through the returning Crusaders as "assassin".